What’s the best SUV for towing in Australia? A lot of people will say that you can’t go past the iconic Toyota LC200. Yet, this is not entirely true.

 But how much of this is hype, and how much reality?

-Speaking of utes, Aussies have the usual menu of Rangers, Hiluxes and D-Max’s.
+Speaking of utes, Aussies can also choose from the usual menu of double-cab Rangers, Hiluxes and D-Max’s.

-Finally, for the eccentric weirdos who got bullied in high school, but ended up becoming tech executives on $400K+ salaries, there are Jeeps and Land Rovers.
+Finally, the eccentric weirdos who got bullied in high school, but ended up becoming tech executives on $300K+ salaries, there are Audis and Land Rovers.